deenhe91/deenhe91.github.ia/_posts/2016-06-23-Overfishing.md

 This indicates that the number of available tuna have dropped, and not just that we're getting better at catching them.

 #### By month, By region, By fish?
 Fuzzy-Matching

 I used the fuzzy matching python package `fuzzywuzzy`, to pull organise fish by just to play around with the package.
-I used regex on it's own as well, to see whether there was any difference in functionality there.

 First I used fuzzywuzzy to detect all fish in Pacific and Atlantic regions and then `numpy.where()` to pull out indices of all the fish in those regions.

 I made separate dataframes for Pacific and Atlantic fish to analyse the differences in overfishing between the two major oceans.

+- more to come here -

 #### Missing Data